mbyrd3/nvidiaGpuMonPy/README.md

 ## How To Use
 Download [Python](https://www.python.org/downloads/) if you don't already have it installed.
-Note: You can run the .exe files within both programs folders which can be found in the bin folder.
+Note: You can run the .exe files within both programs folders which can be found in the bin folder or as a seperate download in the [Releases](https://github.com/mbyrd3/nvidiaGpuMonPy/releases) Section of the github repository.
 In this case, Python is not needed.
 To use, simply run nvidiaGpuMonPy.py or nvidiaGpuMonPy.exe
 Values are updated every second.